Biography Louise Stomps 1900 - 1988

 Ende 1960er Jahre

-Louise Stomps lives very secluded in her water mill.
-She does, however, make several trips to Italy on her motorcycle, mostly with her daughter Inge.
-The longest trip takes her as far as Paestum, south of Naples.
+Louise Stomps lives rather secluded in her water mill.
+However, she makes several trips to Italy on her motorbike, usually with her daughter Inge.
+The longest trip takes them to Paestum, south of Naples.

-She can meet her daughter Annemarie, who lived on the outskirts of Berlin in the GDR, only now and then at that time when she visited Berlin.
+She sees her daughter Annemarie, who lived on the outskirts of Berlin in the GDR, only now and then when she visits Berlin.

 [Small involvement, about 1965, height 30 cm, wood]